 Ian has project managed significant disputes involving sums exceeding US$6billion across a range of jurisdictions including Russia, Brazil, Venezuela, Egypt, Italy, Spain, France, BVI, Cayman, Bermuda, Japan, Switzerland, Malta and various states in the US and in Canada.
 Those disputes have extended across a diverse range of business sectors including power generation, combustion equipment, mining, metals, oil & gas, telecoms, industrial coatings, border security, beverages, finance and investment and sport.

 Individual disputes have concerned post-acquisition issues (including completion account and warranty claims), boardroom disputes (including minority shareholder actions), professional negligence (malpractice) claims, commercial trading, trade finance and Bank defence.
 He has taken disputes through appellate courts and has several reported cases.
-He is currently acting for the appellant in the appeal to the UK Supreme Court in the case of Halliburton v Chubb which concerns, inter alia, arbitrator’s duties of disclosure and the circumstances in which the court should remove an arbitrator under s.24 Arbitration Act 1996.
+He is currently acting for the French State in connection with court and arbitrations in connection with the loss of the M/T Prestige which previously went to the Court of Appeal and is currently before the Court of Appeal in two further court actions.
+He acted for the appellant in the appeal to the UK Supreme Court in the case of Halliburton v Chubb in which the judgment was handed down in November 2020, and which concerned, inter alia, arbitrator's duties of disclosure and the circumstances in which the court should remove an arbitrator under s.24 Arbitration Act 1996.

 - Chartered Institute of Arbitrators (Fellow)